Highest and Lowest Property Taxes in 2019, by State and County

 Property taxes are based on two separate components: a home’s assessed value and the county’s tax rate.
 When a county is home to a lot of high-priced real estate, it can affect median calculations because a median figure is one that falls right in the middle.

 Combine this with the revenues needed by these counties to keep themselves up and running, which is commonly how tax rates are determined.
 Revenues raised from property taxes typically pay for things like schools, parks, libraries, transportation infrastructures, police departments, and fire departments.
-So you can blame the economy in your area, at least in part, if your county made the list of the most expensive.
+So you can blame the economy in your area, at least in part, if your county or state made the list of the most expensive.